 Does the suspect have any documented plan to commit the offence?

-Does the suspect have a plan to be at 21030 Whitfield Pl Sterling on the 7th of April?
+Does the suspect have a plan to be at 21030 Whitfield Pl, Sterling, on the 7th of April?

 Does he have a plan to travel out of the country on the same day?